BerlinSky/DotNet-WebBasic/README.md

 1. Update the endpoint in client-app/.../App.tsx
 2. Update state to activities

 ## Add an Activity interface

 1. Add a new "models" folder in src/app folder
 2. Add "activity.ts" in the models folder
 3. Add IState in activity.ts

+## Refactor React Component to Hooks

+1. Update App.tsx to use React hooks
+2. Use "rafc" code snippet to create funcational component
+3. Add NavBar.tsx
+4. Add asets to the public/assets folder
+5. Update styles.css
+6. Use React fragment as a wrapper
+7. Create ActivityDashboard.tsx: ActivityDashboard component
+8. Create ActivityList.tsx: ActivilityList component

+## Create Activity Detail Component

+1. Add ActivityDetails.tsx
+2. Use semantic-ui Card component to style
+3. Add ActivityDetails component to the ActivityDashboard

+## Create Activity Form

+## Add additional CRUD funcationalities

+1. Select an individual activity
+2. Add an editMode to display Activity Form
+3. Add a createActivity mode
+4. Enable the "Cancel" button on the Activity Form
+5. Initialize the form with data
+6. Submit the form
+7. Add delete functionality